svilkata/computer_store/README.md

 * Some remarks:
   * On Windows or on Linux when using the local Docker db instance scenario, beware that the local db process/service should be disabled so the db port is free for the Docker db instance!
   * On all local runs, the cloudinary functionality will not work as I am not sharing the CLOUDINARY_SECRET.
+But you could create/delete items!
+  * When Option 1 and due to the way I created the docker image - in TrackLatencyAspect the Around Advice to create/write the file **logs/logfile.log** is **disabled** and messages are logged in the console instead!

 ## I. User functionality of the system